OpenCleanEnergy/OpenMI/README.md

 | $V_{MPPT}$ (V)               | 38.1           | 38.6                   | 41.96                 |
 | $I_{MPPT}$ (A)               | 9.19           | 10.4                   | 13.11                 |

+## How will the micro-inverter be technically implemented?

+The technical implementation of the micro-inverter will be continuously revised and iteratively improved during the course of the project.
+Comments and suggestions for improvement are welcome here!

+### Topology

+During basic research, we came across the application note [^AN2012-09].
+The application note describes the implementation of a 250W grid-connected LLC converter micro-inverter.
+The design consinsts of a *switchwing bridge*, a *LLC tank*, a *transformer*, a *rectifier*, a *DC bus* and a *DC-AC converter*.

 ## How can the micro inverter be simulated?

 The circuit design of the micro inverter was simulated in [LTspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
 All LTspice simulations are stored in the [simulation](simulation) folder.
 Since the entire circuit design is quickly complex and time-consuming to simulate, the individual building blocks of the circuit were first built and simulated individually.
+Please mind, that in the current state of the project there are a bunch of LTspice simulations since we discussed a lot of topologies.

+The design process of the LLC resonant converter is documented in a interactive jupyter notebook in the [simulation/llc-transformer](simulation/llc-transformer) directory.

 ## Contributing